NathanLundner/instashell/README.md

 Instashell gives you pre built reverse shell command for multiple languages.
 All you need to do is just supply your IP, Port, and language.
 This is written in python3.

+## Updates:

+#### You can now use -tun0 in the ip option to automtiaclly parse your tun0 IP into instashell.

 ## Usage

 ##### instashell generates the correct reverse shell syntax for any code platform for easy injection during a pentest or CTF.